Dries Buytaert: Dismissal of Larry Garfield

-In March of 2017, Buytaert fired Drupal developer Larry Garfield and disinvited him from DrupalCon, shortly after forum posts came to light that outed Garfield as a participant in the Gorean subculture.
+In February of 2017, Buytaert privately asked developer Larry Garfield to leave the Drupal project, shortly after forum posts came to light that outed Garfield as a participant in the Gorean subculture.
 In a March 22 blog post, Garfield accused Buytaert of tolerating doxing and wrote that Drupal's Community Working Group had not found any Code of Conduct violations in his history.
-Buytaert made a post the next day which defended the firing as necessary for fostering an inclusive community.
+Buytaert made a post the next day which defended the decision as necessary for fostering an inclusive community.
 He also wrote that his precise reasoning was confidential and that he "did not make the decision based on the information or beliefs conveyed in Larry's blog post."
 Several commentators disputed this characterization citing Buytaert's deleted sentence "further participation in a leadership role implies our community is complicit with and/or endorses these views, which we do not."
 85 Drupal developers posted an open letter criticizing Buytaert for his handling of the situation.
+On April 9, Buytaert apologized "for causing grief and uncertainty, especially to those in the BDSM and kink communities who felt targeted by the turmoil".
+On July 13, Buytaert and Drupal Association Executive Director Megan Sanicki issued statements providing additional information about the situation and clarified that while Garfield's technical leadership roles had been removed, he could continue to participate in the development of Drupal as an individual contributor.